We investigate the development of the nervous system in the embryo and its deregulation in the context of pediatric

 neuronal development topographic signaling axon guidance cell division cell migration tumorigenesis metastasis

 Polarization, which confers asymmetry at molecular, cellular and tissue scales, is a fundamental process establishing key features of biological systems.
 In multicellular organisms, symmetry breaking triggers the specification of embryonic body axes, providing general landmarks for subsequent morphogenetic programs.
 Cells and tissues acquire complex morphological and functional polarity features, which, remarkably, are highly precisely positioned within the general body landmarks.
-The lab is interested in understanding the mechanisms setting the spatial orientation of some selected polarity processes, taking place during the formation of the nervous system.
-We investigate the topography of progenitor cell divisions, and neuronal differentiation, using the developing spinal cord and sensorimotor circuits as a model.
-We also investigate how topographic cues impact on closely related pathological contexts such as the neuroblastoma, a neuro-developmental cancer arising from trunk neural cell crest, and the medulloblastoma arising from cerebellar progenitors .
-We exploit chick and mouse embryo animal models, combined with live imaging, cell and tissue cultures and molecular approaches.
+This is the case of the developing nervous system, whose proper wiring requires multiple topographic controls.
+We investigate the topography of progenitor cell division, cell migration and axon navigation, with a focus on the developing spinal cord and peripheral ganglia derived from an embryonic population endowed with high proliferation and migration properties, the neural crest.
+In parallel, we investigate the pathogenic outcome of deregulations of these topography mechanisms.
+In particular, we study childhood malignancies with embryonic origin, such as the neuroblastoma, arising from the sympatho-adrenal neural crest, and the medulloblastoma arising from cerebellar progenitors .
+We exploit chick and mouse embryo animal models, combined with live imaging, cell and tissue cultures and large-scale transcriptomic approaches.

 UCBL – CNRS UMR 5310 – INSERM U1217